dergigi/dergigi.github.io/contact.md

 ## Questions

-I do Q&A sessions from time to time.
+I do [Q&A sessions][patreon] from time to time.
 Please send any questions to the email above, replacing the "hi" part of the address with "question" (this is my way of making sure that you are not a robot).